Interactive Analysis on MMCloud + AWS

 To access the server, copy this URL into a browser: http://3.89.222.63:10089/lab?token=efe44d238df52e7c35be2ffe8b87fa00263f82b48878d7b8.

 3.89.222.63:10089 is your gateway IP address, which is fixed for this job(no matter how many times you suspend your jobs). efe44d238df52e7c35be2ffe8b87fa00263f82b48878d7b8 is your token, without which you cannot access Jupyterlab.
 So, just copying and sending the URL in the browser of your currently running Jupyterlab don’t allow others from a different device to access this Jupyterlab.
-If you are using default mount setting, you can create a soft link in the JupyterLab terminal console to allow the folder to appear in the sidebar with commands:

 ln -s /data/ ~

-Please perform all analyses in your interactive folder located at /data/interactive_analysis/<name>.
+Please perform all analyses in your interactive folder located at /data/interactive_sessions/<name>.
 Ensure that no files are saved to your home directory, as they may be lost and cannot be recovered if the kernel crashes.

 To access RStudio Server, use:

-bash mm_interactive.sh --mount-packages -i quay.io/danielnachun/tmate-minimal -ide rstudio --float-executable float.darwin_arm64
+bash mm_interactive.sh --mount-packages -ide rstudio --float-executable float.darwin_arm64

 After a few minutes, you’ll see the message: To access RStudio Server, navigate to ...
 Follow the instructions to access RStudio.